Our companies are backed by the Best Pick Guarantee. Call one today!

 - Windows or doors that require significant force to open or close

 - A door that creaks loudly and consistently

 - An increase in your heating and cooling costs

-Improper installation can shorten the lifespan of your new doors and windows and make them less efficient.
-Also keep in mind that an installer who does not follow the manufacturer’s installation procedure will void any manufacturer warranties on your windows or doors—not something any homeowner wants.
+Improper installation can cause all sorts of problems.
+It can also make your new doors and windows less efficient.
+Above all, your installer should follow the manufacturer’s installation procedures.
+If they don’t they’ll void any manufacturer warranties on your windows or doors.
+That definitely isn’t what you want.

 The Bottom Line

-Efficient windows and doors are essential to a house that is comfortable to live in and that doesn’t break the bank every month.
-There are many products to choose from on today’s market, and while that can be overwhelming at first, a window and door replacement expert can help narrow your options.
+Efficient windows and doors are essential to making your house comfortable and affordable.
+There are so many products to choose from on today’s market.
+It can be overwhelming at first, but a window and door replacement expert can help narrow your options.

 - Opt for ENERGY STAR windows and doors when they’re available.

-- Be sure to carefully read the attached label with NFRC ratings—that information will give you an apples-to-apples comparison of each product’s efficiency features.
+- Pay attention to the NFRC ratings.
+That information will help you compare each product’s efficiency features.